graciellehigino/ms_stop_stacking_sdms/manuscript.md

 information about interactions to learn from, while RFs should use a set of traits.
 Another example of link prediction based on trait matching is
 @Dallas2017PreCry, where the authors identified cryptic associations between hosts and parasites based on a Bayesian model.
-Similar to @XiaoFu2019LinPre model, this model also allow us to investigate the completeness of interaction sampling, but now based on traits matching and not only on occurrence observations. @Pichler2019MacLea provide an extensive methodological comparison of Machine Learning models to predict interactions based on traits matching.
+Similar to the approach on
+@XiaoFu2019LinPre, this model also allow us to investigate the completeness of interaction sampling, but now based on traits matching and not only on occurrence observations. @Pichler2019MacLea provide an extensive methodological comparison of Machine Learning models to predict interactions based on traits matching.
 Nonetheless, these techniques isolate interactions from their biotic and abiotic environments, and this should be kept in mind whenever predictions are made.

 Another step further would be implementing evolutionary models in the relationship between links and phylogeny. @Elmasri2020HieBay point out that